zak-45/WLED-Chataigne-Module/README.md

 On Inspector:
 	Default IP: this will be the default WLED IP address used (cause could be more than one) LoopIP : check it if you want to update more than one WLED device.
+	UDPReTransmit : number of time to retransmit UDP packet.
 	AddIP : click on it to create a new entry where you can put additional WLED IP address to manage.

 On Command Tester, WLED: all WLED available commands

 On Custom Variables, group WLED: